runslikebutter/ios-demo-app/README.md

 See also

-* [Using sample iOS app](https://github.com/runslikebutter/ios-demo-app/wiki/Use-the-Sample-App) for more information about the iOS sample apps.
+* [Using sample iOS app](https://github.com/runslikebutter/ios-demo-app/wiki/Use-the-Sample-App) for more information about the iOS sample app.

 ## After you get those up and running, check out